thejoshwolfe/yazl/README.md

 so if unzip implementations are relying on that, like they should, none of this paragraph will matter anyway.
 Even so, some popular unzip implementations do not follow the spec.
-Mac's Archive Utility requires Data Descriptors to include the optional signature, so yazl includes the optional data descriptor signature.
+The Mac Archive Utility requires Data Descriptors to include the optional signature, so yazl includes the optional data descriptor signature.
-When bit `3` is not used, Mac's Archive Utility requires there to be no data descriptor, so yazl skips it in that case.
+When bit `3` is not used, the Mac Archive Utility requires there to be no data descriptor, so yazl skips it in that case.
 Additionally, 7-Zip 9.20 does not seem to support bit `3` at all (see [issue #11](https://github.com/thejoshwolfe/yazl/issues/11)).